Last updated

 If you’ve been woken up more than once with your cat’s midnight melodies and wondered – why do cats meow at night? you’re definitely not alone.
 Here are a couple of reasons why your cat might be doing so in the first place.

 Your cat might primarily meow to get your attention – to play together, get fed, because they’re bored, lonely, or to just enjoy your company.

-As independent as they tend to be, cats are also pretty social too!
-So meowing might be their way of seeking some companionship and interaction.4
+Cats might meow at night to unfamiliar noises, like another cat in their neighborhood (or territory) or animals scurrying around.
 Your outdoor cat also has a territory to hunt, patrol, and defend.
-So they might vocalize more so at night to show territorial dominance or check in with the Neighborhood Feline Federation (i.e. your neighbor’s cats.)
+So they might vocalize more so at night to show territorial dominance.

-Mischief managed: How to adapt to your cat’s meowing
+How to manage your cat’s meowing

 Just like human babies, cats have different meows or chirps when they’re hungry, communicating with other cats, bored, anxious, want to be let in (or out) or just want some company.
 So take a little extra time to pick up on their different sounds and get used to them first.